Venezuelan Summer League

-The Venezuelan Summer League (VSL) was a professional baseball sports league that operated in Venezuela from 1997 to 2015, primarily in the state of Carabobo.
+The Venezuelan Summer League (VSL) was a professional baseball league that operated in Venezuela from 1997 to 2015, primarily in the state of Carabobo.
 Teams in the league served as academies for Major League Baseball (MLB) organizations, and were classified at the Rookie League level within Minor League Baseball.

 History

 The VSL was created in 1997 as an alternative to the Dominican Summer League (DSL) to improve the development of young prospects from Venezuela in their early years in organized baseball.
 Besides Carabobo, the states of Aragua, Lara and Yaracuy were represented in the league.

 Each team had a roster limit of 35 active players, at least 10 of which had to be pitchers.
 No player on the active list could have more than four years of minor league service.
 There were no age limits.
 The league was closed to all MLB Draft eligible players; that is, players from the United States, Canada and Puerto Rico.
 Exceptions were made for two players from Puerto Rico.
 In addition to Venezuela, players in the league came from Argentina, Colombia, Curaçao, Dominican Republic, El Salvador, Mexico, Nicaragua, Panama, and Sint Maarten.

 The regular season champion and runner-up played a best-of-three-games playoff series for the league championship.

 The league had six squads in its first season, 1997, via three teams fielding split-squads.
 By 1999, the league had grown to 10 individual teams, and had nine teams as late as 2007.
 The league reduced to four teams in 2012, played the next two seasons with five teams, and was again reduced to four teams in 2015.
 Political instability in the region led to more teams opting out before the 2016 season, resulting in the league shutting down.

-Venezuela would go without a summer professional baseball league until 2021, when the Venezuelan Major League was established.
+After the suspension of the VSL, the semi-pro Bolivarian League remained as the only summer league in Venezuela (though that would cease operations in 2019).
+Venezuela would go without a fully-professional summer baseball league until 2021, when the Venezuelan Major League was established.